pierrotm777/SoundModule_Teensy4.0-version/README.md

 - Engine(s) variable sound.
 - Multi Sounds (3 sound in same time).
 - Smoke (pump and tank) engine command.
+All these sounds are played in same time.

 ## How it's work
 Two modes are possibles: